 In view of the above, the school was directed to perform a detailed reconciliation of the amount collected/income from students and the income that should have been recognised based on the fee structure and number of students enrolled by the school.
 But the school did not provide any reconciliation statement of the fee collected by it for verification.
 As the school has been avoiding for submission of the required details is give the scope for doubt on the credibility of the school.
 Thus, it appears the school is trying to suppress some important fact relating to increase of fee done by the school without prior approval of the Director of Education.
 Therefore, the concerned Deputy Director is directed to investigate into this matter and submit the compliance report to HQ.
-The finding of the concerned Deputy Director would be utilised while evaluating the fee increase proposal of the subsequent year.
+The observations of the concerned Deputy Director would be utilised while evaluating the fee increase proposal of the subsequent year i.
+The total funds available for the FY 2019-20 amounting to INR.
+8,07,25,703 out of which cash outflow in the FY 2019-20 is estimated to be INR.
+7,24,63,723.
+This results in net balance of Surplus amounting to INR.
+82,61,980 FY 2019-20 after all payments.
+The details are as follows:

-After detailed examination of all the material on record and considering the clarification submitted by the school, it was finally evaluated/ concluded that:
+After detailed examination of all the material on record and considering the clarification submitted by the School, it was finally evaluated/concluded that: